hritulpardhi/MyCurrency/README.md

 # My Currency Converter

 This repository contains the Currency Converter project, which includes a Django backend and a React frontend.
 Postman collection for your reference is pushed as well in the repository.
+Update the settings.py with your API key for the project to work properly.
-Note: On the First hit, the data will be fetched from the API, if the data is not present in db.
-After the API call is successful, post which the data will be fetched from db.
+Note: On the First hit, the data will be fetched from the API, if the data is not present in DB.
+If the API call is successful, then the data will be fetched from DB for future calls.
 (Refer to the screenshots below)

 ## Table of Contents